-Our data inclusion criteria consisted of four steps (Figure 1b; for sample sizes, see Figure S1).
-First, we removed the observations of squirrels that occurred outside of the study area as the precise spatial locations for these observations were not recorded by observers in the field.
+Our data inclusion criteria consisted of four steps (Figure 1b; for sample sizes see Figure S1).
+First, we removed observations of squirrels that occurred outside of the study area as the precise spatial locations for these observations were not recorded by observers in the field.
 Second, based on sensitivity analyses to determine the minimum number of spatial locations required to accurately estimate territory size, we included individuals with a combination of at least 20 behavioural observations and trapping events in each year (Figure S2).
-A year was defined based on all observations and trapping events that occurred between 15 March and 1 September.
+A year was defined based on all observations and trapping events that occurred between March 15 and September 1.
 We chose March 15 as the start date because data collection began no later than March 15 in all years.
-Third, in some cases, observers conducted focal observations on specific individuals for other projects and recorded a large number of behavioural observations within a single day (range = 0-132 observations per squirrel per day).
+Third, in some cases, observers conducted focal observations within a single day (range = 0-132 observations per squirrel per day).
 For cases where >30 observations were collected per day, we randomly selected 30 observations for that individual on that day.
-We chose 30 observations as the threshold for inclusion because ~95% of data averaged across individuals fell under 30 observations/day.
+We chose 30 observations as the threshold for inclusion because \sim 95% of data averaged across individuals fell under 30 observations/day.
 Finally, we removed all grid-year combinations with fewer than 10 unique squirrels after applying the criteria listed above (Figure S1).
-After applying these inclusion criteria, we determined that data collected between 1989 and 1995 did not meet our criteria for inclusion and so these years were removed.
-We were left with territories generated for 1029 individual squirrels (n = 1861 squirrel-years; n = 144,430 spatial locations) between 1996 and 2020 (Figure 1c; Figure S1).
-We used these data to estimate territory size for each individual squirrel based on the 30% isopleths from fixed kernel density estimates for each individual squirrel in each year with the href smoothing parameter in the ADEHABITATHR package in R (Calenge, 2011).
-We selected 30% isopleths as a conservative measure of an individual's territory boundary (for details, see Appendix S2).
-Given the nature of our data inclusion criteria, our estimates of territory size are likely underestimates of the true size of an individual's territory based on mapping of territorial defence behaviours typically used to estimate territory boundaries (Figure S4).
+After applying these inclusion criteria, we determined that data collected between 1989-1995 did not meet our criteria for inclusion and so these years were removed.
+We were left with territories generated for 1,074 individual squirrels (n = 1,861 squirrel-years; n = 144,430 spatial locations) between 1996-2020 (Figure 1c; Figure S1).
+We used these data to estimate territory size for each individual squirrel based on the 30% isopleths from fixed kernel density estimates for each individual squirrel in each year with the href smoothing parameter in the adehabitatHR package in R (Calenge, 2011).
+We selected 30% isopleths as a conservative measure of an individual's territory boundary (for details see Appendix 2).
+Given the nature of our data inclusion criteria, our estimates of territory size are likely under-estimates of the true size of an individual's territory based on mapping of territorial defence behaviours typically used to estimate territory boundaries (Figure S4).
 Our estimates of territory size are therefore considered proxies for the full size of an individual's territory, but rather represent an individually variable area around each squirrel's midden.

 We had a three-step procedure to measure territorial intrusions in red squirrels (Figure 1d).
-First, we estimated territories based on 30% isopleths (described above and Appendix S2).
-Second, once territories were estimated for each individual in each year, we determined whether the spatial location of each trapping event and behavioural observation was within an individual's own territory, within the territory of another squirrel or outside any territories.
+First, we estimated territories based on 30% isopleths (described above and Appendix 2).
+Second, once territories were estimated for each individual in each year, we determined whether the spatial location of each trapping event and behavioural observation was within an individual's own territory, within the territory of another squirrel, or outside any territories.
 Third, we considered instances of an individual squirrel within the territory of another squirrel as an intrusion, but we excluded juveniles captured or observed on their mother's territory within a year (Dantzer et al., 2012).
 Territorial intrusions, therefore, occurred when any squirrel was trapped or observed on a territory that was owned by another squirrel.